Have you ever run into conflicts between what a company’s “brand book” dictates and digital marketing success?

 Your brand is not just what your company intends.
 It’s also the average consumer perception of your brand.
 Here are some factors that have changed:

-- The online experience may come first: Your new customer’s first experience of your brand may be online: websites, social, ads, videos… yours or someone else’s.
+- The Internet may be a customer’s first experience of your brand: Your new customer’s first experience of your brand may be online: websites, social, ads, videos… yours or someone else’s.

 - Customer opinion is everywhere: Easy-to-launch blogs and Yelp/TripAdvisor review-sites have created more voices and louder voices, making it simple for consumers to discover what their peers think about your brand.

 - Customer service expectations are higher: Customers expect brands to be available, responsive and engaging via social media.
-Relationships, authenticity and transparency can be very powerful, and avoiding them can put you at a disadvantage.
+Relationships, authenticity and transparency can be very powerful, and not making this shift can put you at a disadvantage.

 - Reputation can go sideways quickly: The Internet, social media and news can change our perception of a brand.
 It may be out of the company’s control.
 Mistakes and bad news can spiral out of control and create reputation problems.
 The Internet never forgets.